microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgGroupTeamMember.md

 # New-MgGroupTeamMember

 ## SYNOPSIS
-Create new navigation property to members for groups
+Add a new conversation member to a team.

 ## SYNTAX